mtran410/LLT/README.md

 Inside of each folder should be the exact folder and file composition that you should have inside of your eclipse workspace folder on your computer.
 Please comment your code thoroughly so it can easily be comprehended by others.

-ok testing
-edited on pc
-something here
-more